jcberthon/unifi-docker/README.md

 The ports which are not exposed by the container image are marked as such.
 When not specified, assume the port is exposed.

-- `3478/udp`: STUN service (for NAT traversal - WebRTC, SIP, etc.) - I think it is used only when you use the "cloud" part of the controller, then it uses WebRTC to communicate.
-I don't use that, so I don't map that port and it is working fine.
+- `3478/udp`: STUN service (for NAT traversal - WebRTC, SIP, etc.) - I'm not sure for which purpose exactly Ubiquiti uses that service, but it seems that one needs it (at least for switches) to display some information about the managed devices (e.g. on switches it can display in pseudo-real time the status of the ports).
 - `5656-5699/udp`: Used for UPA-EDU (not exposed)
 - `6789/tcp`: Speed Test (unifi5 only)
 - `8080/tcp`: Device command/control (API)